CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Cost: $5m

-This project will provide safe stopping areas to maximise the tourism potential of the Mackenzie Basin.
+This project has provided safe stopping areas to maximise the tourism potential of the Mackenzie Basin.

 • a number of safety and access improvements